Skip to main content

 Curriculum Planning and Progression in Mathematics – Discover how the maths curriculum is structured, enabling you to plan lessons that build on students' prior knowledge and prepare them for future learning.

-Enhancing Mathematics Education at Secondary Level: Work-Based Research Project – Apply what you’ve learned by conducting a real-world research project, helping to shape innovative teaching strategies in your school.
+Practitioner-Research in Secondary Mathematics Education: Work Based Research Project – Apply what you’ve learned by conducting a real-world research project, helping to shape innovative teaching strategies in your school.

 These modules, combined with hands-on classroom experience and expert university tuition, will equip you with the knowledge, skills, and confidence to thrive as a mathematics teacher.